-All schools promote and communicate the principles and practice of Australian democracy by the following strategies:
+St Francis Xavier Primary School promotes and communicates the principles and practices of Australian democracy by the following strategies:

-The Vision and Mission of the school expresses its Catholic orientation in the midst of diversity across all aspects of life.
+- 1. The Vision and Mission, as captured by St Francis Xavier Primary Schools 'Purpose, Vision and Mission Statement', expresses its Catholic orientation in the midst of diversity across all aspects of life.
 The school shares in the mission of the Catholic Church and its Vision and Mission expresses this relationship.
-Similarly, the inspirational nature of the Vision and Mission informs and invites all members of the school community into relationship in the life-giving work of the school.
+Similarly, the inspirational nature of the Vision and Mission statement informs and invites all members of the school community into relationship in the lifegiving work of the school.
 In dialogue, we learn from each other and flourish together.
-The Vision and Mission Statements are developed through dialogue that is representative of the school community.

-- 2. The curriculum program is based on the Victorian Curriculum F-10 (which incorporates the requirements of the Australian Curriculum) and Awakenings (CEOB) and develops in students: - a lifelong sense of belonging to, and engagement with, civic life as an active and informed citizen in the context of Australia as a secular democratic nation with a dynamic, multicultural and multi-faith society - knowledge, understanding and appreciation of the values, principles, institutions and practices of Australia's system of democratic government and law, and the role of the citizen in Australian government and society - skills necessary to investigate contemporary civics and citizenship issues, and foster responsible participation in Australia's democracy - knowledge, skills and capacities and dispositions to participate in the civic life of their nation at a local, regional and global level (Victorian Curriculum and Assessment Authority, 2016). - 3.
+The Vision and Mission Statement was developed through dialogue that is representative of the school community. - 2.
+The curriculum program is based on the Victorian Curriculum F-10 (which incorporates the requirements of the Australian Curriculum) and Awakenings Religious Education Curriculum (CEOB) and develops in students: - a lifelong sense of belonging to, and engagement with, civic life as an active and informed citizen in the context of Australia as a secular democratic nation with a dynamic, multicultural and multi-faith society - knowledge, understanding and appreciation of the values, principles, institutions and practices of Australia's system of democratic government and law, and the role of the citizen in Australian government and society - skills necessary to investigate contemporary civics and citizenship issues, and foster responsible participation in Australia's democracy - knowledge, skills and capacities and dispositions to participate in the civic life of their nation at a local, regional and global level (Victorian Curriculum and Assessment Authority, 2016). - 3.
 The school's Australian Democratic Principles Statement and Vision and Mission Statement are available on the school website. - 4.
-As part of the induction process, staff are made aware of the integration of the democratic principles into the curriculum and the life of the school. - 5.
-Parents/guardians and students are provided with a handbook that outlines the curriculum and learning and teaching for each year level.
+As part of the induction process, staff are made aware of the integration of democratic principles into the curriculum and the life of the school.